NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-12.md

 - **Tradable pollution permits:** Tradable pollution permits are a market-based approach to pollution control.
 The government sets a cap on the total amount of pollution that can be emitted, and then issues permits to polluters.

-- **Command-and-control regulations:** Command-and-control regulations are government rules that set limits on the amount of pollution that can be emitted.

 Here are some of the advantages and disadvantages of each policy:

 - **Pigouvian tax:**
     - Advantages:
-        - Efficient
-        - Flexible
+		- Helps internalize negative externalities.
-        - Can be used to address a variety of externalities
+		- Can be used to address a variety of externalities.
     - Disadvantages:
         - Can be difficult to measure the external cost of pollution
-        - Can be unpopular with polluters
 - **Tradable pollution permits:**
     - Advantages:
-        - Efficient
-        - Flexible
+		- Helps internalize negative externalities.
 		- Can be used to address a variety of externalities
     - Disadvantages:
         - Can be difficult to design the system
         - Can be difficult to monitor and enforce
-- **Command-and-control regulations:**
-    - Advantages:
-        - Can be effective in reducing pollution
-        - Simple to understand and implement
-    - Disadvantages:
-        - Can be inefficient
-        - Can be inflexible
-        - Can be unpopular with polluters

 ### Emission standards
 These are <mark style="background: #FF5582A6;">limits on the amount of pollution that can be emitted from a source</mark>, such as a factory or a car. <mark style="background: #FFF3A3A6;">They are a type of command-and-control regulation</mark> that is used to control pollution.